drewlinn/local-zoo/README.md

       * The following were implemented for use in our Development Environment and are utilized through our gulpfile.js file.
         * gulp - allows us to run gulp commands on our project to ease the development process.
         * browser-sync - allows us to see our changes to our project as we save them.
-        * browserify - makes our project browser compatible.
         * vinyl-source-stream - puts our browserified source code into a new file.
         * gulp-concat - concatenates our JS files into one.
         * gulp-uglify - consolidates our code into a form that is more easily digestible by the browser.
         * gulp-util - allows us to manage environment variables.
         * del - deletes all the files that are passed as arguments into the command.
-        * jshint - analyzes code and warns about parts that don't follow stylistic conventions, or could cause bugs in the future.
         * sass - translates our files into normal CSS .
         * sourcemaps - adds some code which allows us to see which Sass files are responsible for each CSS rule that we see in the browser.
         * bower-files - installs the necessary files on which our front-end package manager depends.

     * Bower Packages
       * The following were implemented in our Production Environment and are utilized in our project's styles and functionality.
-        * jquery - simplifies HTML document traversing, event handling, animating, and Ajax interactions.
         * bootstrap - provides us with some rudimentary page styling tools.
         * moment.js - allows us to implement time and date related data.